What are variables and how are they created and used?

 System and Answer Variables

-In Oracle Service Cloud, there are two types of variables -- user-defined answer variables that can be included in answers and system variables than can be used with incidents and standard text responses.
+In Oracle B2C Service, there are two types of variables -- user-defined answer variables that can be included in answers and system variables than can be used with incidents and standard text responses.

-System Variables are defined within the Oracle Service Cloud application.
+System Variables are defined within the Oracle B2C Service application.
 System variable return specific values from the database fields and tables for incidents, contacts, or organizations.

 For example, the database field "Contacts - First Name" can be used when responding to incidents directly or used within a standard text response.